alexandrerays/alexandrerays.github.io/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm currently data scientist at @Creditas.
+- I'm currently Data Scientist at @Creditas.
 I'm also responsable for planning, research, writing and producing technical content for data analysis classes of a business school.

 ## What I've been speaking: